-“Col. Andre Ndrianarijaona told reporters Wednesday the army'shad agreed to hand over his post to him.
+“Col. Andre Ndrianarijaona told reporters Wednesday the army's chief of staff had agreed to hand over his post to him.

-Ndrianarijaona said Gen. Edmond Rasolomahandry had agreed to the change after less than an hour of discussion at the‘s offices.
+Ndrianarijaona said Gen. Edmond Rasolomahandry had agreed to the change after less than an hour of discussion at the army chief‘s offices.
 Rasolomahandry left without comment.